jeypilegaspi/Windrose-Kanlaon/README.md

 ## **Windrose Plot Generator - Instruction Guide**

-### **Overview**
-The Windrose Plot Generator visualizes wind data (such as wind speed and direction) in a circular (polar) plot, commonly known as a **Windrose Diagram**.
-This is useful in meteorological studies to display how wind speed varies with direction at different heights.
-Each wind direction (e.g., North, East, etc.) has associated wind speed measurements plotted radially from the center.

 ### **Input Data Format**
 The data for the windrose plot comes from a **JSON file**.
 This file must adhere to a specific structure to ensure correct parsing and plotting.
 The JSON structure should look like this: